olihawkins/sveltevis/README.md

 3. Run `npm run dev` to start the demo application on localhost:5173

-It is also possible to install the package into a Vite Svelte template, but this requires modifying the template to run Svelte 5.
+It is also possible to install the package from NPM into a Vite Svelte template, but this requires modifying the template to run Svelte 5.

 1. Create a Svelte project with Vite using `npm create vite@latest my-svelte-project -- --template svelte`